Pylons/venusian/docs/index.rst

 package (as well as any modules in subpackages), looking for callbacks.

-In our case, because the callback we defined within the ``thedecorator`` decorator function prints ``scanned`` when it is invoked, it means that the word ``scanned`` will be printed to the console when we cause :meth:`venusian.Scanner.scan` to be invoked.
+In our case, because the callback we defined within the ``jsonify`` decorator function prints ``jsonified`` when it is invoked, which means that the word ``jsonified`` will be printed to the console when we cause :meth:`venusian.Scanner.scan` to be invoked.
 How is this useful?
 It's not!
 At least not yet.
-Let's create a more real-world example.
+Let's create a more realistic example.

-Let's change our ``thedecorator`` decorator to perform an arbitrary action when a scan is invoked by changing the body of its callback.
+Let's change our ``jsonify`` decorator to perform a more useful action when a scan is invoked by changing the body of its callback.

 .. code-block:: python
    :linenos: